MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/porting-ndis-to-netadapter-cx.md

 ### EVT_RXQUEUE_ADVANCE

 In the new programming model there are no NET_BUFFER_LIST or NET_BUFFER pools.
-To get a descriptor to use to receive packets, you need to retrieve one in your [**EVT_RXQUEUE_ADVANCE**](evt-rxqueue-advance.md) callback function.
-You'll use this callback to indicate that a receive operation is complete.
-For example, use the following to retrieve all available receive buffers:
+In your [**EVT_RXQUEUE_ADVANCE**](evt-rxqueue-advance.md) callback function, you'll retrieve a ring buffer handle and then use it to retrieve packets containing receive buffers.

+When the receive operation is complete, you'll complete the packets to return them to the host.
+For example:

 ```ManagedCPlusPlus
 VOID